darrenmothersele/darrenmothersele.github.io/_posts/2013-09-22-horniman-hackathon.md

 The environmental control system is to be controlled via live feeds from Fiji.

-During the day I helped with implementation of a framwork in PHP that could help generate the various pages of reports and control that the system required.
+During the day I helped with implementation of a framework in PHP that could help generate the various pages of reports and control that the system required.
 Of course, it was all running on a rasbpi, so the code had to be minimal, and other developers had pushed for simple PHP code.